jacobrluttrull/jacobrluttrull/README.md

  **Email:** jacobluttrull2@gmail.com
  **Location:**  Montpelier Ohio, United States

 I'm a 22-year-old programmer trying to improve my programming skills through consistent work and dedication to be better every day.
-I'm currently taking the [Scientific Computing with Python](https://www.freecodecamp.org/learn/scientific-computing-with-python/) course on freeCodeCamp and have done 4 out of 5 certification projects so far.
-I also just graduated from WGU with a Bachelors in Computer Science.
+I just completed the [Scientific Computing in Python] course from FreeCodeCamp with all the code for every project and exercise in a pinned repo.
+I will going through the ML Engineer Track on DataCamp and working through the Hands-On Machine Learning with Scikit-Learn & Tensflow book by Geron.
+I will have dedicated repos for those as well.
-Please and go check my diabetic capstone project its something im actually really proud of.
+Please and go check my diabetic capstone project as it shows my best work to date.

 ---